 - Property in Care Custody and Control: Market value/ liability, whichever is less

-In case of valuing the art of established artists, help comes from their large amount of documented sales, both from the auctions or personal art galleries.
+In the case of valuing the art of established artists, help comes from their large amount of documented sales, both from the auctions or personal art galleries.

 Case 1 on Art valuation for an Art Gallery